jjlharrison/gulp-rtlcss/README.md

 		.pipe(gulp.dest('dist'));
 });
 ```
+## Configuration

+The plugin optionally accepts RTLCSS configuration either as an argument or with a file named `.rtlcssrc` or `.rtlcssrc.json`.

+See the [RTLCSS documentation](https://github.com/MohammadYounes/rtlcss) for more information about accepted configuration.

+## Example

 The below example will result in 2 copies of each stylesheet, one LTR stylesheet and one RTL stylesheet (with "-rtl" appended to the filename before the extension).
 The example uses autoprefixer, this is just an example of other CSS post-processing being used before rtlcss.